PDAL/PDAL/doc/tutorial/overview.rst

 it may not be known whether the dimensions are predefined or not.
 In this case the function registerOrAssignDim() can be used.
-When a dimension is assigned, rather than registered, the reader needs to inform PDAL of the type of the variable using the enumeration Dimension::Type::Enum.
+When a dimension is assigned, rather than registered, the reader needs to inform PDAL of the type of the variable using the enumeration Dimension::Type.

 In this example, the reader informs the point table's layout that it will reference the dimensions X, Y and Z.